officialgio/Colors/README.md

 # Colors
 <p align="center">
     A Frontend Colors Project.
-This project was meant to brush up on JavaScript and enhance JavaScript skills using the [Chroma.JS](https://gka.github.io/chroma.js/) library.
+This project was meant to brush up on JavaScript and enhance JavaScript skills using the [Chroma.JS](https://gka.github.io/chroma.js/).
 </p>

 <p align="center">